-All Graphics Cards or Discrete Video Cards come with their own BIOS which contains all the important settings for graphics cards regarding fan speed, clock speed, voltages, etc. Generally, graphics cards do not require BIOS updates unless you are facing some serious issues like instability, freezing, compatibility issues or other technical issues related to GPU.
-Also if your graphics card is voltage-locked and you want to increase the voltage of the card for overclocking purpose then you have to install custom or modded BIOS on your graphics card.
-Graphics Card BIOS or GPU BIOS is also known as VBIOS, Video BIOS or VGA BIOS.
+All Graphics Cards or Discrete Video Cards come with their own BIOS which contains all the important settings for graphics cards regarding fan speed, clock speed, voltages, etc. Generally, graphics cards do not require BIOS updates unless you are facing some serious issues like instability, freezing, compatibility issues, or other technical issues related to GPU.
+Also if your graphics card is voltage-locked and you want to increase the voltage of the card for overclocking purposes then you have to install custom or modded BIOS on your graphics card.
+Graphics Card BIOS or GPU BIOS is also known as VBIOS, Video BIOS, or VGA BIOS.

-Updating or Upgrading Graphics Card BIOS is not that hard but you should be very careful in updating VGA BIOS otherwise you might end up bricking your graphics card and render it useless.
-There are separate special tools available for both Nvidia and AMD graphics cards for GPU BIOS update.
+Updating or Upgrading Graphics Card BIOS is not that hard but you should be very careful in updating VGA BIOS otherwise you might end up bricking your graphics card and rendering it useless.
+There are separate special tools available for both Nvidia and AMD graphics cards for GPU BIOS updates.
 Here in this post, I am going to list down the tools that you can use to update the video BIOS of your graphics card.

 Reasons to Update VGA BIOS of Graphics Card

-Here the various reasons that may prompt you to update the VGA BIOS of your graphics card.
+Here are the various reasons that may prompt you to update the VGA BIOS of your graphics card.

-Stability Issues – If you are facing stability issues like artifacts on screen or monitor, frequent freezing, BSOD, crashing or restarts due to graphics card then you can try and flash the VGA BIOS of your graphics card to solve these issues.
+Stability Issues – If you are facing stability issues like artifacts on screen or monitor, frequent freezing, BSOD, crashing, or restarts due to graphics card then you can try and flash the VGA BIOS of your graphics card to solve these issues.